ahmadawais/CF7-Customizer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CF7 Customizer is an intuitive plugin to design your contact forms via WordPress live customizer, right at the front-end.
+CF7 Customizer is an intuitive plugin to help you design site contact forms via WordPress live customizer, right at the front-end.

 == Description ==